squisquater/KitFoxGBS/LandGenR/Radish/RasterizingData.md

 I already have a rasterized habitat suitability model I will be using and my goal here is to take a road shapefile layer and rasterize it so that it has the same extent and resoltuion as my habitat suitability model.

+### Radish Input Files - OLD
+*I have since realized this is just a veg classificatiuon layer not the fill suitabbility model.
+See the next section for the updated raster files*

 * Habitat Suitability Model Raster Layer - KitFox-ESARPmodel-Raster1000x1000.tif
 ![Raster Image](KitFox-ESARPmodel-Raster1000x1000.png)
 * California Major Roads Shapefile - CaliforniaMajorRoads_Reprojected.shp